euisuk-chung/AI_TOP_100/Extra_question/questions/Question_08.md

 - **Iterative Improvement**: The generator uses this feedback to write a better version.

 It separates the "doing" from the "judging," leading to higher quality results.

+**Real Enterprise Example:**
+**Automated Code Review Systems**: In software development, a "Coder Agent" might generate a function to solve a problem.
+A separate "Critic Agent" (acting as a Senior Engineer) reviews the code for security vulnerabilities, style guide violations, and efficiency.
+It rejects the code if it uses an insecure library, forcing the Coder Agent to rewrite it before a human ever sees it.